Lighthouse and Core Web Vitals have brought concepts such as Largest Contentful Paint and Time to Interactive into many front-end developer’s lingo.

-<article> in some of the examples previously — is this also a landmark?
+We’ve been using <article> in some of the examples previously — is this also a landmark?
 The answer is technically no, but more or less yes.
-Bruce Lawson goes into detail on why you should use
+Bruce Lawson goes into detail on why you should use <article> over <section>:

 An article element also helps browsers such as Apple Watch or reader views know what content to jump to with their stripped-back browsers.
 And many screen readers will surface them as a place-of-interest.

 I encourage you to view landmarks on news sites, social media such as Twitter, web apps such as GitHub, and everything in between.
 You’ll find that there’s a fair amount of consistency, and some will be better than others.
 You’ll also have a bar to meet when building your own.

 These landmarks apply to all websites: landing pages, documentation, single-page-apps, and everything in between.
 They ensure all users can orient themselves to quickly become familiar with and navigate around your creation.